-Student Government Association
+Student Government Association-

 Denton Campus: The Student Government Association has a long history of student participation and service to the University.
-All students are welcome to attend the SGA meetings and to be active participants through membership on SGA committees.
+Meetings are held weekly, and all students are welcome to attend the meetings and to actively participate through membership on SGA committees.

+Elections are held in the fall semester.
 All students enrolled at the Denton Campus are members of SGA and are entitled to participate in the election of senators and officers of the SGA and its components as stipulated in the Constitution and Bylaws.
-Senators, who are elected in the fall semester, are drawn from the academic components on the Denton Campus.
-Candidates must qualify according to standards stated in the Constitution and Bylaws.
+Candidates for office must qualify according to standards stated in the Constitution and Bylaws.